EvansWinner/evanswinner.github.io/index.md

   <b style="color:red">pwgen.py</b>

-  Everyone has to write a little program to generate quasi-random passwords.
+  I suppose that everyone has to write a little program to generate quasi-random passwords at some point in life.
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓